Get Access to 250+ Online Classes

 Let’s be honest: the odds are stacked against you.
 With most lotteries, the odds of you winning are 1 in 13,983,816.
 With the lottery, you’re essentially giving away your money.
 Except for this time, it isn’t even for a charitable cause that you can receive a tax break from.
 Do yourself a favor and stay away from this wasteful spending.

-Spend All Of It On Your Kids
+#5: Don’t Spend Your Tax Refund On Your Kids

 I know, I know.
 Your kids are cute, sweet, and in desperate need of something, such as a new bicycle.
 If they’re older, maybe it’s a new phone or a new car.